Gylingghan History, Family Crest & Coats of Arms

-Norman Conquest of 1066.
+The history of the Gylingghan family name begins after the Norman Conquest of 1066.
 They lived the Old French given name Guillaume.
 The name Guillaume was modified into two forms after arriving in England: Gillham; from which Gillingham derives; and William.
 Alternatively, the name could have been a local name as "of Gillingham."
 In this case, there are three parishes so named in England: a parish in Norfolk, near Beccles; a parish in Dorset, near Shaftesbury; a parish in Kent, near Chatham.
-CITATION[CLOSE]

 Early Origins of the Gylingghan family

-Another 133 words (10 lines of text) covering the years 1735, 1613, 1678, 1625 and 1695 are included under the topic Early Gylingghan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gylingghan research.
+Another 67 words (5 lines of text) covering the years 1735, 1613, 1678, 1625 and 1695 are included under the topic Early Gylingghan History in all our PDF Extended History products and printed products wherever possible.

 Gylingghan Spelling Variations